2026 · 05 · 19 · Tue

 Three coding-agent players make big moves in one day

-Grok Build, Codex on-prem via Dell, and Cursor Composer 2.5 all landed today — the coding-agent war just got a third serious contender.
+Grok Build, Codex on-prem via Dell, and Cursor Composer 2.5 all landed today.

 Grok Build throws its hat into the coding-agent ring